About this site

 What is Barely Filtered Thoughts about?

 A little bit of everything.
 There will be essays here about almost any subject that captures my interest.
-Subjects you can expect to see here include philosophy, mathematics, history, language, and current affairs.
+Subjects you can expect to see here include philosophy, mathematics, history, and language & linguistics.

 Subjects you can expect to never see here include partisan politics, culture wars (unless they’re too juicy to ignore), moralizing screeds, and Windows 11.